 Shipment tracking is also beneficial for your buyers.
 Provided with the oversight functionality, they can easily observe their order movement and see when they can expect the delivery.
 It results in increased customer satisfaction and loyalty to your brand.

-When preparing a shipment, you’ll determine the correct freight classification to get an accurate shipping rate.
-This classification is based on the weight, size, density, value, potential liability and the ease of handling the item.
-Generally speaking, a lower classification number equals a lower shipping rate.
-However, if you’ve improperly classified the freight, you may see additional fees for both the corrected shipping amount, as well as the time and effort, took to reclassify your freight by the carrier.
+When preparing a shipment, you'll determine the correct freight classification based on the weight, size, density, value, potential liability, and ease of handling the item.
+A lower category equals a lower shipping rate.
+You may see additional fees for the corrected shipping amount when you improperly classify the freight.

 If you don’t want to waste time and effort reclassifying your cargo, try to take the measurements as precisely as possible.
 It will help you understand what packaging suits your freight and how much space you need to pace your things.
 It’s vital to mention goods’ specifications to ensure the shippers will handle them properly.

 LTL carriers have different specialties, which rely on shipment classification, distance, delivery specifics, and similar issues.
 If your products belong to hazmats or the temperature-sensitive category, you may need to pick a carrier with the appropriate shipping capacity.
 See if the transporter offers reefer shipping and professional handling of certain items.

 If your shipments cover a wide range of sizes and lengths, you may want to partner with a shipping provider that works with LTL carriers and can tailor their services to your logistics needs.
 Thus, you’ll be able to book your shipment faster and direct all the arrangement duties to professionals.